At U.N., China asked to back human rights case against North Korea

 Kirby chaired the U.N.
 Commission of Inquiry on North Korea, which in February produced a 372-page report.

 It detailed wide-ranging abuses, including prison camps, systematic torture, starvation and killings comparable to Nazi-era atrocities.
-The report's publication prompted calls among Western states and their allies for punitive action against North Korea.
+The report's publication prompted calls among Western states and their allies for punitive action against Pyongyang.

 Speaking later at a meeting of U.N. member states, North Korean delegate Kim Song called Kirby's report "confrontational" and a "product of political conspiracy of the United States and hostile forces" seeking to overthrow North Korea's political and social system.